hugros-93/agentic-art/README.md

 The painting therefore exists as a structured canvas containing geometric shapes.

-This makes the painting deterministic, inspectable, reproducible, and easy to validate.
+This makes the painting inspectable, reproducible, and easy to validate.

+The current system is deliberately **structured-data driven rather than vision-driven**.
+The Critic and Artist reason about the structured canvas rather than receiving the rendered PNG.

 ---